Women's film festival relocates to Paramount

 ANDERSON — Eight short films, all by women, will be screened at the Paramount Theatre on Saturday as part of Lunafest.

-Soroptimist International Anderson will be hosting the event.
-Sandra Leslie, Chairwoman of Lunafest, said this will be its first year at the Paramount in its eight-year history.

-She said the festival was relocated from the Anderson Museum of Art to allow for more guests.
+This will be the event's first time at the Paramount in its eight-year history, said Sandra Leslie, chairwoman of Lunafest.
+It was relocated from Anderson Museum of Art to allow for more guests.

-Doors will open at 1 p.m., with the screenings at 2 p.m.
-Guests are asks to arrive early to enter the gift card pull and raffle.
-Winners will be announced at the end.

-This year eight films have been selected for screenings in over 200 venues across the U.S. Leslie hopes each film empowers those in attendance to take up the causes of women.
+This year, the eight selected films will be screened in over 200 venues across the U.S. Leslie hopes each film inspires those in attendance to take up the causes of women.

-Tickets are $25 per person.
-The proceeds will go toward Live Your Dream Awards and other charitable activities.
-Tickets may be purchased Saturday at the Paramount.

-Soroptimist International Anderson will be raising funds for Live Your Dream Awards.
-Leslie said the awards help to remove barriers preventing some women from going back to college.
-Applications are being accepted.
-Potential applicants can visit the Soroptomist.org for more information.

-Leslie said it will be a great afternoon of celebrating women as well as women helping each other.
-Though geared toward women, she said men may attend.
+She said it will be a great afternoon of celebrating women as well as women helping each other.
+Though geared toward women, everyone may attend.

 According to the Lunafest website, it’s an animated poem by Tanya Davis about the isolation associated with the pandemic.
 The film is directed by Emmy Award Winner Andrea Dorfman.